fiveohhh/xodocs/source/index.rst

 Welcome to Exosite Solutions Guide's documentation!
 ===================================================

-This guide is intended to give the user a quick introduction to building an IoT solution based on the Exosite cloud.
+This guide is intended to give the user an introduction to building an IoT solution based on the Exosite cloud.
 This guide encompasses getting data from your physical devices up to the Exosite OnePlatform.
 For an introduction on the front end portion of your solution, please see....